 So to help your readers pin and share your images, you have to give them a little push!
 Simply download and install the Pinterest Button on Hover WordPress plugin and make sure to activate it.

 With this plugin, when someone hovers on your images and your pins (that you’ll have inserted in your posts), a cute little Pin it or Save button appears in Pinterest red.
 When they click on it, they’re asked to sign in to their Pinterest account, and then they’re able to pin your image to their boards directly.
-It makes it really easy for anyone who’s not too tech-savvy.
+It makes it easy for anyone who’s not too tech-savvy.

 But as you can see on my pins, I made my own custom Pinterest buttons which you can also make your own with Canva and you can use the plugin jQuery Pin It Button for Images to insert your pin button.
-I also recommend having a share button above and under your posts and I personally use Social Warfare plugin for that.
+I also recommend having a share button above and under your posts and I use Social Warfare plugin for that.

 Try it on any image and you’ll see it!